 By definition, you can’t know the unknown, so it’s not realistic to assume that you’ll also see an expense coming before it arrives.

 What you can do, however, is to assume that unexpected expenses are always on the way, and to budget for the unforeseen continually, by setting aside a bit of money each month for “emergency funds”, or “unexpected expenses”.

-That way, if you have to get a new engine put in your car on short notice, you at least won’t be left with your head in your hands wondering whether to cancel your child’s birthday celebration or sell your computer in order to cover the costs.
+That way, if you have to get a new boiler at short notice, you at least won’t be left with your head in your hands wondering whether to cancel your child’s birthday celebration or sell some of your belongings to cover the costs.

 Make a note and set reminders for all recurring payments

 Many of the unforeseen expenses that we encounter in life are only really “unforeseen” because we’ve forgotten about them.

 This is typically the case with digital subscription services, which bill annually or quarterly.
 Since money isn’t leaving our account each month for the service in question, we put it out of our minds.

 Make a note of any recurring payments and subscriptions, and set reminders for them.
 Be sure to budget appropriately for those expenses before they arrive.

 Have a budgeting system